-A student who wishes to change his/her status (e.g., from Special Student to master's degree candidate) or field of study (e.g., from Technical Management to Systems Engineering, or from the general Computer Science program to the Telecommunications and Networking concentration) must submit a written request to the Johns Hopkins Engineering for Professionals office.
+A student who wishes to change his/her status (e.g., from special student to master's degree candidate) or field of study (e.g., from Technical Management to Systems Engineering, or from the general Computer Science program to the Communications and Networking concentration) must send a written request to the Johns Hopkins Engineering for Professionals office at jhep@jhu.edu.
 The student must meet all the admission requirements of the new program.